Blunt Abdominal Trauma

-Blood or urine tests require a sample of the blood or urine to be taken and checked for problems.
+Blood or urine tests need a sample of the blood or urine to be taken and checked for problems.

-X-rays use electromagnetic radiation to take pictures of inside the body.
+X-rays use radiation to take pictures of inside the body.

-Computed tomography (CT) combines x-rays and computer scans.
-This provides a detailed picture that can show problems with organs such as your kidneys, spleen, liver, and stomach.
+CT scan combines X-rays and a computer.
+This gives a detailed picture that can show problems with organs, such as your kidneys, spleen, liver, and stomach.

-Ultrasound uses radio waves to produce images of the organs in your abdomen.
+Ultrasound uses radio waves to make images of the organs in your abdomen.

 Diagnostic peritoneal lavage (DPL) checks fluid from your abdomen for signs of blood or infection.

 Based on the test results, you may be admitted to the hospital.
 Or you may have further care in the ER.

 After treatment, call your healthcare provider if you notice any of these symptoms: